-Starting immediately, the permittee shall semi-annually conduct chronic static renewal toxicity tests on a grab sample of the final effluent at Outfall 001.
-The sample shall be collected at the point of compliance before mixing with the receiving water.
+Starting immediately, the permittee shall quarterly, conduct chronic static renewal toxicity tests on a grab/composite sample of the final effluent at Outfall 001.
+The permitee shall also conduct one chronic test at Outfall 002 during the life of the permit.
+The samples shall be collected at the point of compliance before mixing with the receiving water.